seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 **The Target:** `src/workers/pdf.worker.ts`

-**The Concept:** This file is the "second chef in the back room" from our earlier analogy.
-It never touches React, never touches the DOM directly — it only knows how to (a) receive a request, (b) do the heavy lifting with pdf.js, and (c) send a response back.
-Because it runs on a separate thread, any amount of computation here — even for a huge document — cannot freeze the buttons and scrollbars the user is touching.
+**The Concept:** this file is the second chef in the back room.
+It never touches React or the DOM directly — it only receives a request, does the heavy lifting with pdf.js, and sends a response back.

 **The Implementation:**